simbricks/simbricks/README.md

 ## What is SimBricks?

-SimBricks is a simulator framework aiming to enable true end-to-end simulation of modern data center network systems, including multiple servers running a full software stack with unmodified OS and applications, network topologies and devices, as well as other off the shelf and custom hardware components.
-Instead of designing a new simulator from scratch, SimBricks combines and connects multiple existing simulators for different components into a simulated full system.
-Our primary use-case for SimBricks is computer systems, networks, and architecture research.
-Our [paper](https://arxiv.org/abs/2012.14219) provides a more detailed discussion of technical details and use-cases.
+SimBricks is an open-source simulation framework for intricate HW-SW systems that enables rapid virtual prototyping and meaningful end-to-end evaluation in simulation.
+SimBricks modularly combines and connects battle-tested simulators for different components: machines (e.g. QEMU, gem5, Simics), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
+SimBricks simulations run unmodified full-system stacks, including applications, operating systems such as Linux, and hardware RTL.

+#### Concrete use-cases:
+- Evaluating HW accelerators, from early design with simple behavioral models, to simulating complete Verilog implementations, both as part of complete systems with many instances of the accelerator and machines running full-blown operating systems and real applications
+- Testing network protocols, topologies, and communication stacks for real workloads in a potentially large system (we ran up to 1000 hosts so far)
+- Rapid RTL prototyping for FPGAs, no waiting for synthesis or fiddling with timing initially
+- Our [paper](https://arxiv.org/abs/2012.14219) provides a more detailed discussion of technical details and use-cases

-Currently, SimBricks includes the following simulators:
+#### Currently, SimBricks includes the following simulators:

 - [QEMU](https://www.qemu.org) (fast host simulator)
 - [gem5](https://www.gem5.org/) (flexible and detailed host simulator)